stevef1uk/cassuservice/README.md

 The functonality of this tool to support the Cassandra MAP type is very limited.
 This tool can only cope with maps if they are defined as map<text,text>; this is simply becasue there seems to be no way of modelling the map type in Swagger!
 I have used the addionalProperties arroach and hard coded this to a string.
 For now if maps are used that are not of this trivial form the generated code handler will need to be modified manually.

+BUGS:
+1. Types of VARINT don't work - I have found set<VARINT> not to work
+2. For Post only tables without UDTs are supported.
+This is because gocql doesn't seem to properly support these as far as I can tell

 A more complex example:

  CREATE TYPE demo.simple (